Saliency Guided Longitudinal Medical Visual Question Answering: Methods

 To keep the transform near identity and avoid erasing true anatomical change, we regularize

 with \(w_{\text{small}}=10^{-4}\), \(w_{\det}=10^{-5}\), and \(w_{\text{trans}}=10^{-6}\).
 The registered image is \(\widehat{I}_{\text{main}}\).

-\subsubsection{Saliency Extraction Module}
+\subsection{Saliency Extraction Module}

 We compute gradient-based saliency on the registered pair using Grad-CAM~\citep{grad-cam, jacobgilpytorchcam}.
 A single clinical keyword is extracted from the answer using Llama 3:70B~\citep{llama3modelcard, OllamaOllamaGet} and used as the target concept for saliency.
-We obtain maps \(S_{\text{main}}\) and \(S_{\text{ref}}\) on \(\widehat{I}_{\text{main}}\) and \(I_{\text{ref}}\), respectively, then form a shared mask by element-wise maximum,
+We obtain maps \(S_{\text{main}}\) and \(S_{\text{ref}}\) on \(\widehat{I}_{\text{main}}\) and \(I_{\text{ref}}\), respectively, then form a shared mask by element-wise maximum, $S = \max(S_{\text{main}},\, S_{\text{ref}}).$ After min–max normalization of \(S\) to \([0,1]\), we apply it multiplicatively to both images: